ofiriluz/DataScienceFinalProj/README.md

 Step 1 and 2 are implemented using pandas etc

-Step 3 is implemented using pyspark
+Step 3 is implemented using both pandas and pyspark

 Project Members:
 - Ofir Iluz - 203835616